berkevaroll/geospatial-usecase/README.md

 # Cloudbutton Geospatial Use Case Workflows

 ## Workflows
 - [NDVI](./NDVI.ipynb): It gets tiles captured by Sentinel-2 and performs atmospheric correction.
 Then, coumputes NDVI (Normalized Difference Vegetation Index).
 Finally, it processes the calculated NDVI indexes to compute averages by shape and month.
 - [Water Consumption](./WaterConsumption.ipynb): It computes water consumption of crop fields based on temperature and solar irradiance.

 ## Setup:

+*Note*: These notebooks have been developed using Python3.7 - other Python versions might not work.

 1. Install [Lithops Serverless Framework](https://github.com/lithops-cloud/lithops)